Alma Problem: Memories

-Alma's re-writing of history extends back beyond the start of her life with Mahler.
+Alleged inconsistencies surrounding Alma's recollections extend back beyond the start of her life with Mahler.
 She describes her father as coming "from old patrician stock", and her mother as having been sent to Vienna to take voice-lessons with a highly regarded teacher at a private academy.
 It is now known, however, that Alma's father was the great-grandson of a scythe-smith from the Steyr Valley — and that her mother became a singer only after an early life that had seen her family flee to escape bankruptcy and the young girl herself working as a ballet dancer (at the age of eleven), a nanny, an au pair girl, and a cashier at the public baths.

 Alma's story of her 'first meeting' with Mahler (in November 1901, at a dinner party given by Berta Zuckerkandl and attended by other glittering personalities such as Gustav Klimt and Max Burckhard) is one of her most famous, but it departs from the truth in at least one major respect: it was not, in fact, their first meeting.
 Alma is now known to have met Mahler two years earlier in the more humdrum context of a bicycle ride in the lake region of the Salzkammergut.
 (In her diaries, she wrote: "He soon overtook us, and we met four or five times.
 Each time he struck up a conversation, staring hard at me").
 It is now known that Alma, deeply infatuated with the famous and distant figure, had previously sought (and eventually obtained) Mahler's autograph on a postcard, and that on their actual first meeting she was embarrassed that he appeared to have "perceived the connection" between her and the card he had signed.
 (This story is instructive in that it not only casts light on Alma's motivations in expunging an important fact from the record, but also reveals the value of her original diaries in correcting her later accounts.
 The diaries were published only in the 1990s, having remained in almost unreadable manuscript during her lifetime.)